Rates, Thresholds and Amounts Related to Source Deductions and Contributions for 2013

 Maximum remuneration subject to the contribution to the financing of the CNT

-The portion of the remuneration that exceeded $67,500 (instead of $66,000) is not subject to the contribution to the financing of the CNT for 2013.
+The portion of the remuneration that exceeds $67,500 (instead of $66,000) is not subject to the contribution to the financing of the CNT for 2013.